Gay Sanders – President

 Bob McNie – Vice President

-Bob and his family moved from Vancouver to the Cairboo in 1992.
-Bob worked at Jubilee Care House for a couple of years at which time he sat on their board as a director and later served as President.
+Bob and his family moved from Vancouver to the Cariboo in 1992.
+Bob worked at Jubilee Care House for a couple of years at which time he sat on their board as a Director and later served as President.
 Bob has served on the CMHA-CCB board for over thirteen years.
-He has held the seat of director and vice president.
-For over thirty years Bob has worked within Mental Health.
-Fifteen years at Riverview Psychiatric Hospital as a Healthcare Worker.
+He has held the seat of Director and Vice President.
+For over thirty years Bob has worked within Mental Health, including fifteen years at Riverview Psychiatric Hospital as a Healthcare Worker.
 After obtaining his RN Diploma, he worked for seventeen years at Gateway Crisis Stabilization Unit until he retired in 2014.
 Bob continues to advocate for people with mental illness.
 It is especially important for Bob to continue working toward destigmatizing mental illness.

 Linda Goodrich – Director

 Presently, I am a Director and have been on the board for over 19 years.
 I am a retired nurse and worked a few years in Pediatrics but most of my time was spent working with the elderly and otherwise fragile people.
 I worked in Deni House, Cariboo Lodge and Williams Lake Seniors Village.
 I’m married to Brian and we have 3 grown children.
 2 grandchildren and a few others that nearly are.
 As most people, we have mental illness in our family: Schizophrenia and depression being the two majors.
 It is important to all of us to maintain our own mental health and realize how fragile that sometimes is.
 Being on the CMHA Board is enjoyable and we have a good team.
 I appreciate all of the team at CMHA and realize how important you are to the community.